Montreat College: Academic profile

-Montreat College's traditional program attracts more than 662 students who seek a Christ-centered liberal arts education in areas of study that range from business administration and cybersecurity, to outdoor recreation studies, communications, and music business.
+Montreat College's traditional program has almost 700 students.
 It has more than 90 majors, minors, and concentrations.

 The School of Adult and Graduate Studies began offering classes on September 19, 1994.
 With online programs and physical campuses in Asheville, Charlotte, and Morganton, the college seeks to serve adults in the work force, or who are retired, who want to earn a college degree, as well as those who want to expand their horizons.
 In June 1998 Montreat College was accredited by the Commission on Colleges of the Southern Association of Colleges and Schools as a level three institution to offer the master's degree in business administration.
 This accreditation was reaffirmed in December 2012.

 Student life

 As of the fall of 2021, Montreat's traditional campus student body consists of 662 undergraduate students.
 The School of Adult and Graduate Studies consists of 311 adult undergraduate, graduate, and online students.